bijoutrouvaille/vim-scavenger/README.md

 Just place files that match your defined pattern somewhere in or up the path from any file you wish them to apply to.

-    :Scavange
 Will do the thing.
 It is by default set up to run on BufEnter autocmd.
+Of course it will not apply a resource file to itself:

+    :Scavange

+Will show a quick popup window with all the matched resource files currently in and up the path:

     :ScaFiles
-Will show a quick popup window with all the matched resource files currently in and up the path.

 ### Options